Saatva Classic vs. Saatva HD: 8 Key Differences

 Coils come in different thicknesses, known as gauge.
 The higher the gauge, the thinner and more flexible the coil.
 The lower the number, the thicker and more supportive.
 A premium mattress should have a coil gauge between 12 and 15.

 The Saatva Classic's base layer of coils is made with 13-gauge coils for durability, while the individually-wrapped comfort coils in the top layer are made with 14.5-gauge coils.
 The top layer of coils is thinner and more flexible so it can respond and contour to your body.

 Bigger bodies should choose a mattress with thicker coils, as this will prevent sagging and ensure you don't wake up with back pain.
 The Saatva HD's single coil unit is made with 12.5-gauge coils, the strongest in the industry, for maximum durability and resistance to sagging.
 The helical wire is made from flexible 17-gauge steel for contouring.

 Lumbar zone reinforcement strengthens a mattress in the center third, where most people's weight is concentrated.
 Sleeping on a mattress without proper lumbar support will throw off spinal alignment and lead to aches and pains.

-The Saatva HD adds lumbar support with the same active wire technology used in the Saatva Classic.
-It also has a 1 1/2-inch layer of 5-zone firm Talalay latex for additional back support.
-Talalay latex provides a cooler sleep surface (beneficial for heavier people who sleep hot) and added support under the shoulders and hips.
+The Saatva HD adds lumbar support with the same Lumbar Zone® Active Spinal Wire used in the Saatva Classic.
+It also has a 1 1/2-inch layer of 5-zone natural latex for additional back support.
+Natural latex provides a cooler sleep surface (beneficial for heavier people who sleep hot) and added support under the shoulders and hips.